What Is The Life Expectancy Of The Ebike Battery?

 Manufacturers specify an operating temperature range for e-bike batteries, typically between -20°C and 60°C (-4°F and 140°F).
 It is important to operate your e-bike within this range to ensure optimal battery performance and longevity.
 Extreme temperatures outside this range can cause irreversible damage to the battery cells, leading to reduced capacity and overall lifespan.

-READ Which Electric Bike Is Best To Buy?
+READ Which EV Bike Is Best Value For Money?

 Charging Habits